Chain Link Installation Traditional

 Straining posts should be positioned as follows:

-- As terminal posts at the end of fencing runs.
+a.
+As terminal posts at the start and end of fencing runs.

 JOINING A ROLL OF CHAIN LINK FENCING

 Remove a spiral from the end of the roll to be joined on.
-This is easily achieved by unknuckling the end of the first spiral and winding the spiral upwards with an anti-clockwise screwing motion until fully removed.
-Bring together the end of one roll with the beginning of the next roll and unite them by twisting the loose spiral clockwise through each link in screw form.
-When the spare spiral has been screwed into position, the knuckles should be closed at the top and bottom of the fence to complete the join.
+This is easily achieved by un-twisting the top and bottom diamonds on the chain-link, and sprialling out one of the wires.
+Bring together the end of one roll with the beginning of the next roll and weave them together by twisting the removed wire back into the fencing.
+When the removed wire has been screwed into position, the top and bottom diamonds should be twisted back together to complete the join.

 © All rights reserved